-“I see that you are just as confused as I was the day I walked into Drover Incorporated twenty years ago to fill out an application.
-The ad read no experience was necessary.
+“I see you’re just as confused as I was the day I walked into Drover Incorporated twenty years ago to fill out an application.
+The ad read no experience necessary.
 And back then I had a lot of experience at being inexperienced.
 A drover, boys and girls, is someone who drives cattle and sheep.”

 Faces perk up.
 Hands sprout like dandelions on a freeway hillside.

-“Yes, you there with the Big Time Rush tee shirt in row 4, seat 7.”
+“Yes, you there with the One Direction t-shirt in row 4, seat 7.”